SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 So, to summarize: The probability distribution provides a way to measure the uncertainty or randomness of an event or phenomenon, and we can use this information to make informed decisions or predictions.

-## What is independent and identically distributed (i.i.d. or iid or IID)?
+## What is Independent and Identically Distributed (i.i.d. or iid or IID)?

 In probability theory and statistics, a collection of random variables is said to be independent and identically distributed (IID) if: